theoladune/AIVC-Seminar/text/script.md

 ---

 We can see the skip mode contribution here.
-As expected, it encompasses all the areas well predicted enough that can be directly copied.
+As expected, it encompasses all the areas well predicted enough that can be directly copied, without any transmission.
 These areas correspond to the slow-moving objects, such as the background.

 ---